Cosmian/kms/documentation/docs/authentication.md

 The optional audience of the JWT token

-TheKMS server will validate the JWT `aud` claim against this value if set
+The KMS server will validate the JWT `aud` claim against this value if set